Paul Jerome Williams – Chef Lecturer

 Gareth Morgan – Lecturer

-During my study of the 7900 course at this college, I was asked if I was invited to teach a number of hours each week.
+During my study at this college, I was asked if I was invited to teach a number of hours each week.
 This being the start of my teaching career.

 Area of expertise: